Skip to main content

 There are additional levels of sales tax at local jurisdictions, too.

-Check out Quaderno's Sales Tax Calculator see your product's tax rate, amount, and final price in Illinois.
+Check out Quaderno’s Sales Tax Calculator to see your product’s tax rate, amount, and final price in Illinois.

 Illinois has an origin-based sales tax system, which keeps it simple for you.
 If you’re a local business, then you must charge the tax rate according to your location in Illinois.
 So that would be the state-wide 6.25%, plus any local taxes if necessary.